 Fight Club (1999)

-Underneath all the testosterone-charged, aggro socking in the fight club formed by the unnamed narrator and Tyler Durden (played by Brad Pitt), the message is that destruction can be beauty.
-By that we don’t mean Mr Pitt himself looking strangely sexier after being roughed up, but more like to lose all hope is freedom.
-Sometimes, it’s a-ok for a gent to hit rock bottom and release himself from the shackles of life.
+Underneath all the testosterone-charged, aggro socking in the fight club formed by the unnamed narrator and Tyler Durden (played by Brad Pitt), the message is that destruction can be beautiful.
+By that, we don’t mean Mr Pitt himself looking strangely sexier after being roughed up, but more like to lose all hope is freedom.
+Sometimes, we have to admit that it’s a-ok for a man to hit rock bottom and release himself from the shackles of life.
 Because from there, the only way to go is up and (stand) out.

 Blood.
 Gore.
 Abs.
 Nudity.
 Sex.
-That pretty much sums up the Spartan hack and slash flick, doesn’t it?
-Perhaps there’s nothing gentlemanly about their barbaric growling and unrestrained swearing, but lessons in masculinity is in abundance.
-Albeit overwhelmingly so, just like how King Leonidas and his beefcakes were when faced with a sea of Persian army.
-Take a leaf from these men; while you don’t really have to “die honorably” for a cause you are passionate about, it is unquestionably admirable for a gent to have unyielding self-belief in himself, despite the odds that are stacked against him.
+That pretty much sums up the Spartan hack and slash flick.
+Perhaps there’s nothing quite relatable in all the barbaric growling and unrestrained swearing (unless you’re playing dress up during Halloween), but lessons in masculinity are in abundance.
+Overwhelmingly so.
+Just look at how King Leonidas and his beefcakes handled things when faced with a sea of Persian army.
+Take a leaf from these men’s books; while you don’t have to ‘die honorably’ for a cause you are passionate about, it is unquestionably admirable for a man to have unyielding self-belief in himself, despite the impossible odds stacked against him.

-Demigods are quite the gentlemen too.
-Other than chivalrously defending Asgardians against Frost Giants, Dark Elves and his own brother Loki, Thor keeps to his word like a real gent would: travelling through realms to return to Earth to reunite with his romantic interest Jane, despite the destruction of the Bi-Frost.
-With Chris Hemsworth reprising the role with his rugged charms and godly bod, it gives a wholesome edge to Thor.
+Want to learn lessons in manhood?
+Who better to glean insights from than those above mankind: Demigods.
+Other than chivalrously defending Asgardians against Frost Giants, Dark Elves and his own brother Loki, Thor keeps to his word like a real man (god) would: travelling through realms to return to Earth to reunite with his romantic interest Jane, despite the destruction of the Bi-Frost.
+With Chris Hemsworth reprising the role with his rugged charms and stone chiselled bod, it gives a wholesome edge to Thor.
 Talk about shooting electricity.

 Top Gun (1986)

-A nickname like “Maverick” would have set alarm bells ringing.
+A nickname like ‘Maverick’ would have set alarm bells ringing.
 To the ladies, at least.
-Besides capturing spectacular aerial manoeuvres, Tom Cruise’s charismatic portrayal of Lieutenant Pete “Maverick” Mitchell co-piloted the catapult of the 1986 film into a perennial favourite.
-As much as a gentleman maintains his cool and classiness, he isn’t afraid to embrace his daredevil spirit and get something done in his own unorthodox way.
-Throw in the pilot overalls, bikes and aviators and you would’ve built for yourself a Top Gent.
+Besides capturing spectacular aerial manoeuvres, Tom Cruise’s charismatic portrayal of Lieutenant Pete ‘Maverick’ Mitchell co-piloted the catapult of the 1986 film into a perennial favourite.
+As much as a man of substance maintains his cool and classiness, he isn’t afraid to embrace his daredevil spirit and get the job done in his own unorthodox way.
+Throw in the pilot overalls, bikes and aviators and you would’ve built for yourself a Top Guy.

 Top Hat (1935)

-We at Team SM only included this because of one of our many gentlemen’s rules: that you should know how to bust a dance move or two.
-Not the put-your-hands-up shuffle-your-feet haphazard mess, but the smooth kind exhibited by Jerry Travers (played by Fred Astaire) in this black and white classic.
+The SERIOUSLY MAN team only included this because of the one underappreciated man skill that probably didn’t cross your mind: busting a dance move or two.
+Not the put-your-hands-up shuffle-your-feet haphazard mess, but the smooth kind exhibited by Jerry Travers (played by Fred Astaire) in this black-and-white classic.
 It is also worth mentioning that during the time the film was released (1935), gentlemanliness was a huge thing.
-Watching Jerry win over his love interest Dale Tremont with just that and his cheeky banter makes it ever so delightful.
+Watching Jerry win over his love interest Dale Tremont with just that and his quick wit makes it ever so delightful.
 But of course, all that tap dancing sequences completes the package like a top hat on a tuxedo.